* Best viewed in full brightness

 While initially building the scene for showcasing the raytracer we had built over the semester, we wanted to build something that looks realistic.
 As both of us like simplicity we tried to replicate this concept scene we saw on r/blender.
 The scene exactly fit our two important motives: photorealisim and simplicity.

-In blender when we modeled, the candle we have used subsurface scattering to get a realistic effect, but in order to get a similar effect in our raytracer, we used gradient-based texture to mimic the BSSSF.
+a realistic effect, but in order to get a similar effect in our raytracer, we used gradient-based texture to mimic the BSSSF.
 The candle flame was modeled by combining a cone and an inverted cone resulting in a similar structure of a flame.
 Then we deformed it to get the irregular surfaces to obtain as close to a real-looking flame.
 Then we tried a few textures that mapped the flame in the way we wanted and set it to the flat material, which gives a burning effect.
 We were really happy with what we ended up with initially, particularly some of the effects like the reflection of the candle in the mirror.

 Once we had this initial scene, we wanted to test the limits of our raytracer.
 We choose a Halloween theme for these modifications and added objects and lighting around the scene to best fit this theme, We extensively used textures to highlight the scene, and mainly flat material is used throughout the scene.
 The spider's eyes are set to white texture with flat material that gives a glowing effect in the darkness.
 In addition, the pumpkin's and ghost interiors contain a flat material with gradient image texture to give a nice emission effect which gets highlighted in an overall dark background.